sirtobiwan/VacMe/README.md

 # VacMe

 The Digital Vaccine Passport App is a web application that allows users to manage their vaccinations.
 The app enables users to view, add, edit, and delete vaccinations.
-Vaccinations can be sorted by their due date to provide users with a quick overview of upcoming vaccinations.
+Vaccinations can be sorted by their due date to provide users with a quick overview of upcoming vaccinations and travel recommendations.

 User: test1